Data & Analytics Recruitment | Specialist Tech Recruiters

 • Data quality, monitoring and reliability

-Data engineers often work closely with platform and DevOps teams.
+Data engineers often work closely with platform and DevOps and cloud engineering teams.

 Data Warehouse Developer - Languages and Tools